Schools Behind Our River

 In consultation and with the participation of local iwi, we will support field trip activities that invite teachers and students on field trips to natural heritage or historical sites connected to the Ruamahanga – or its tributaries – to help students understand how and why early Maori chose particular sites and how they worked with the land and its resources.
 This also helps address the values of whanaungatanga – being mindful of the relationship between all things, our connections to each other, and how we connect to our land and manaakitanga – having a deep ethic of care towards people and the whenua, acknowledging their role in the ecosystem, and how they could be affected by future outcomes.

-In 2023, the Trust will continue working with community groups like the Kahungunu Mokomoko initiative with the aim to support visits to sites and places of interest that provide stories about early Maori presence along the Ruamahanga and its tributaries and to engage in conversation and restoration.
+In 2024, the Trust will continue to support school visits to sites and places of interest that provide stories about early Maori presence along the Ruamahanga and its tributaries and to engage in conversation and restoration, including Overnight Experience school field trips to the Pukaha National Wildlife Centre.

 261412983 936005253999761 8876844594301567766 N